wwu-pi/maml/README.md

 ## Repository content
 This repository contains the latest source code, which may be unstable.
-MAML resides in the namespace de.wwu.maml and has the following structure:
+MAML resides in the namespace de.wwu.maml and has the following packages:

-* ~.grammar: MAML Ecore model //TODO merge
+* ~.dsl: MAML Ecore meta models
-* ~.editor: MAML editor based on the [Eclipse Sirius](https://eclipse.org/sirius/) project //TODO merge
+* ~.editor: MAML editor based on the [Eclipse Sirius](https://eclipse.org/sirius/) project
   * ~.design: The editor and its services
   * ~.diagram: Custom diagram elements for the editor
   * ~.dialog: Custom dialogs for the editor
-* ~.inference: Data model inference from graphical MAML artifacts // TODO make a separate component
+* ~.inference: Data model inference from graphical MAML artifacts using hypergraph data structure (based on [JUNG library](https://github.com/jrtom/jung))
+* ~.generator: MAML app generation project
   * ~.md2converter: [QVTo](https://projects.eclipse.org/projects/modeling.mmt.qvt-oml) model-to-model transformation to the textual MD² DSL from which platform code can be generated according to the [MD² website](http://wwu-pi.github.io/md2-web/)

 ## MAML generation approach
 This is a sample use case modeled using the graphical MAML syntax.